 I’ve been baking gluten-free since the birth of my daughter in 2000 triggered my gluten-intolerance.
 Ever since, I’ve been experimenting with how to bake gluten-free goods that taste just like their wheat counterparts.
 There has been a lot of research and trial and error during this journey, but I am happy to share with you my successes!
 I also share my disasters when I think it will help folks.
 In addition, I like to share various baking tips to help my readers bake the best they can!
 I love to bake and I want my readers to have the best experience possible.
 I often tackle hard stuff (like puff pastry), but I try to make it as accessible to everyone.

-I am represented by Lisa and Sally Ekus at The Lisa Ekus Group.
+I am represented by Sally Ekus at The Lisa Ekus Group.

-I have 1 daughter I refer to as Girlfriend; 1 husband I refer to as dAhub* (it’s a reference to Moby Dick and the hunt for the mouse-bats in our house–search “mouse-bat” on the site for more info); five (formerly four) chickens; 1 organic garden in a constant state of disrepair; 10 million books; 5 million cookbooks; a zillion unfinished projects rolling around the house; and 1 Ph.D. in an interdiciplinary, experimental theatre field.
+I have 1 daughter I refer to as Girlfriend; 1 husband I refer to as dAhub* (it’s a reference to Moby Dick and the hunt for the mouse-bats in our house–search “mouse-bat” on the site for more info); five (formerly four) chickens; 1 organic garden in a constant state of disrepair; 10 million books; 5 million cookbooks; a zillion unfinished projects rolling around the house; more knitting yarn that I can use in my lifetime, and 1 Ph.D. in an interdiciplinary, experimental theatre field.
 I teach gluten-free baking at various venues around Seattle, which is fun and allows me to help people know that gluten-free baking can be easy and delicious!

 Not only am I gluten-intolerant, I have a life-threatening allergy to wheat (apparently I am the only one my allergist has ever seen with an actual wheat allergy).
 I also react to oats (even gluten-free oats).
 And have have Oral Allergy Syndrome (OAS), which means that I cannot eat most fruits, vegetables, and nuts in their raw state (I can eat most of them well-cooked).
 My daughter has a life-threatening allergy to peanuts and is sensitive to soy.
 Add to this a husband who reacts to almonds and lemons–and you can imagine how this combo platter keeps life interesting, to say the least!